accdavlo/accdavlo.github.io/_publications/2021-08-18-stability-patankar.md

 ![Oscillations with CFL 1](/images/research/StabilityPatankar_oscillations_CFL1.png)|![Oscillations with CFL 2](/images/research/StabilityPatankar_oscillations_CFL2.png)

-The other issue that these methods show are **spurious *zero* steady state** values in the limit for initial conditions going to zero.
-This happens only for few of these scheme or for some specific values.
-We study analytically, when possible, and numerically which of these schemes and for which parameters some of the schemes show this issue.
+The other issue that these methods show is **loss of accuracy** in the limit for initial conditions going to zero.
+This happens only for few of these scheme or for some specific parameters.
+We study analytically which of these schemes lose order of accuracy and we find the reduced order of accuracy for all presented schemes.

 ![Spurious Steady State for MPRK](/images/research/StabilityPatankar_SteadyMPRK.png)